-This tried-and-true way has been used by many organizations, such as John Hopkins University and the UN’s International Organization for Migration (IOM).
+This tried-and-true way has been used by many organizations, such as John Hopkins University and the UN’s International Organization for Migration (IOM), but also businesses such as Unilever in Indonesia.
 Have a look at our comprehensive guide for NGO Surveys using IVR.

 But here is the exciting news: Chat apps such as WhatsApp and Telegram open up a second way to run voice surveys!
 As they become more and more available in developing countries, you can now use voice on chat apps as well—to speak to even more people in innovative ways.

 But why should you prefer voice over text in the first place?
 Let’s look at the various situations where voice is your advantage.

 Your voice tells it’s own story.
 You can tell someone “I am okay” over the phone, and they’ll know whether you’re brimming with happiness or are drowning in a pit of despair.
 The words don’t do that: it’s how you say it.

 This is super important in educational programs that use storytelling to share information and skills.
 For example, a financial literacy program used a soap opera to tell a story of a couple making financial decisions.
 Hearing this couple argue made the nuances much clearer.

 In surveys, too, emotions aren’t a nice-to-have, either.
 It’s really about making your intentions clear.
 The same words can sound condescending or compassionate, and that can make the difference between getting an answer or not.

 Part of what made the financial literacy intervention above a success was the sense of fun it could convey.
 Ben and Joy bickered and argued as any couple does and that made it not just educational or informative to listen, but also fun.